vickiejoke/A-Digigirls-Capstone-Project/README.md

 - **Revenue by Product Category**: A table summarizing revenue by different product categories, such as baby food, cosmetics, household items, etc.
 - **Top 5 and Bottom 5 Countries by Revenue**: Comparative bar charts displaying the countries with the highest and lowest sales revenue.

-## Tools & Technologies

-- **Power BI**: Used to develop the interactive dashboard and perform advanced data visualizations.
-- **Excel**: The raw sales data was cleaned, standardized, and prepared using Excel prior to importing into Power BI for analysis.

 ## Insights from the Dashboard

 The dashboard provides key insights into: